Notice: Due to COVID-19, we will be conducting all consultations either

 It is important for employers to familiarize themselves with the requirements of the PWFA and to develop policies to ensure compliance.
 For example, employers may need to update employee handbooks, hold training sessions for management and HR personnel, and establish protocols for engaging in the interactive process of making reasonable accommodation determinations.
 Employers have until April 1, 2018, when the new law takes effect, to make the necessary changes.

-If you have questions about this new law and how it may affect your business, please do not hesitate to contact an attorney at Melick & Porter.
+If you have questions about this new law and how it may affect your business, please do not hesitate to contact an employment litigation attorney at Melick & Porter.